OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 ## Polysemy analysis:

+7360 of them [on a recent run].
+That's too many.

  * Could we classify the polysemies?  by taxon rank, proximity, etc.  and compare to GBIF / NCBI
      * sibling, cousin, parent/child, within code, between codes
      * how many inherited from source taxonomy, as opposed to created?